iocenter/remso/readme.txt

 REMSO is under continuous development and test.
 The MASTER branch contains a version that was considerably tested and which performance results were submitted for publication.
 During the revision process that branch will maintain the same code.
 Only bug-fixes that will not affect the reproducibility of the publication will be included.
 Meanwhile, other branches, for ex.
 2014a, will merge MRST updates and new features.

+REMSO can be interfaced to other simulators besides MRST.
+A simple example interfacing REMSO to ACADO is given.

 REMSO is being developed by Andres Codas (andres.codas at itk.ntnu.no) during his Ph.D studies which are supported by the IO-Center at NTNU in Norway (http://www.iocenter.no/).
 All users are encouraged to contact him for questions and possible collaboration.

 Copyright 2013-2014, Andres Codas.